 Harlington School acknowledges the important role that the curriculum can play in the prevention of abuse and in the preparation of our pupils for the responsibilities of adult life and citizenship.
+(We note that due to the review mentioned above, that LGBT inclusion has been removed from the statutory part of the RSHE curriculum and will review our PSHE curriculum to align with the outcome of the guidance when published.)

 We will ensure that children are taught about safeguarding, including online safety and will consider this as part of providing a broad and balanced curriculum.
-It is expected that all curriculum co-ordinators will consider the opportunities that exist in their area of responsibility for promoting the welfare and safety of pupils.
+It is expected that all curriculum coordinators will consider the opportunities that exist in their area of responsibility for promoting the welfare and safety of pupils.
 As appropriate, the curriculum will be used to build resilience, help pupils to keep safe and to know how to ask for help if their safety is threatened.